Board inclusion policy

 Purpose and Summary

-The Boardroom Inclusion Policy (the Policy) aims to promote diversity and inclusion in the composition of the Board of Directors of The Royal Bank of Scotland Group plc (the Board) and in the nominations/appointments process.
+The Boardroom Inclusion Policy (the Policy) aims to promote diversity and inclusion in the composition of the Boards of Directors of The Royal Bank of Scotland Group plc, NatWest Holdings Limited, The Royal Bank of Scotland plc, National Westminster Bank Plc and Ulster Bank Limited (the Senior Boards) and in the nominations/appointments process.
 The Policy reflects RBS’ values, its Inclusion Policy and relevant legal or voluntary code requirements.

 RBS values and promotes inclusion in all areas of recruitment and employment.
-The Board is supportive of this view, and understands the need for a diverse mix of talented directors to effective decision-making.
-This Policy provides a framework to ensure that the Board attracts, motivates and retains the best talent and avoids limiting potential caused by bias, prejudice or discrimination.
+The Senior Boards are supportive of this view, and understands the need for a diverse mix of talented directors to effective decision-making.
+This Policy provides a framework to ensure that the Senior Boards attract, motivate and retain the best talent and avoids limiting potential caused by bias, prejudice or discrimination.

 Policy Measurable Objectives

-These Measurable Objectives exist to ensure that the Board, and any Committee it delegates nominations responsibilities to, follows an inclusive process when making nominations/appointments decisions:
+These Measurable Objectives exist to ensure that the Senior Boards, and any Committees they delegate nominations responsibilities to, follow an inclusive process when making nominations/appointments decisions:

-4. The Policy and any future material updates will be presented to the Group Nominations and Governance Committee for recommendation to the Board for approval;
+4. The Policy and any future material updates will be presented to the Group Nominations and Governance Committee for recommendation to the relevant board for approval;

 5. All relevant Policy updates should reflect the RBS Inclusion Policy and Principles;